HungryNomad/BiteChain/design_pattern_desicions.md

 ## Order processing

 - The order's state is tracked in the `state` enum.
 0-Ordrered, 1-Approved, 2-Cooking, 3-Ready, 4-Delivered.
-- After an order has been placed, the waiter must approved it with the `waiterApprove(ID)` only a waiter can do this.
+- After an order has been placed, the waiter must approve it with the `waiterApprove(ID)` only a waiter can do this.
 - Then a cook begins cooking and uses `cookStart(ID)` to set the state, then `cookFinish(ID)` when finished.
-- The Waiter's final step is to deliver the food and update the state with `waiterDeliver(ID)`
+- The waiter's final step is to deliver the food and update the state with `waiterDeliver(ID)`

 ## Roles